What Is The Top Speed Of Cars In NASCAR?

-NASCAR races showcase the speed, power, and durability of its vehicles, as well as the skill of drivers and their team.
-Most top level NASCAR vehicles are capable of reaching speeds of over 200 miles per hour with a power output of around 750-800 horsepower in NASCAR sanctioned races.
-Variables including the track, driver, weather conditions, and vehicle maintenance can all affect how fast NASCAR cars travel.
+NASCAR races showcase the speed, power, and durability of its vehicles, as well as the skill of drivers and their teams.
+NASCAR is the world’s largest governing body for stock car racing, sanctioning over 1,500 races each year.
+NASCAR vehicles are capable of reaching speeds of over 200 miles per hour, with a power output of either 510 or 670 horsepower in NASCAR Cup Series races.
+Variables including the track, the driver, weather conditions, and vehicle maintenance can all affect how fast NASCAR cars travel.

-In NASCAR, the top speed that cars can reach greatly depends on the composition of the track they’re racing on.
+In NASCAR, the top speed that cars can reach greatly depends on the format of the track they’re racing on.
 Certain NASCAR tracks allow for cars to reach upwards of 200 miles per hour, while others only allow drivers to top speeds of around 100 miles per hour.
 The current fastest NASCAR Cup Series track is the Daytona Superspeedway in Daytona Beach, Florida.
 In 2019, William Byron had a lap average of 194.3 miles per hour in Daytona.
-The record for the highest speed recorded at the track was set by Bill Elliot in 1987 with an impressive speed of 210.3 miles per hour.
+The record for the highest speed recorded at the track was set by Bill Elliot in 1987 with a speed of 210.3 miles per hour.